redhat-et/edge-ocp-observability/observability-hub/grafana/README.md

 # Deploy Grafana on OpenShift with Prometheus GrafanaDataSource

 The following cmd will:
-- Deploy Grafana operator in -n observability
+- Deploy Grafana operator in -n obervability
 - Create and configure Grafana instance in -n observability
 - Define Prometheus datasource in Grafana